 In City of Heavenly Fire, the Jonathan Shadowhunter of the parallel Earth now known as Edom was this.
 Described as being a "divider", he apparently had some similarities to Valentine, and when the demons invaded his world in force, most of the Downworlders sided with them against that world's Shadowhunters, leading to the demons being victorious and the whole world being laid waste.

-Mr. Thenardier from Les Misérables is this to Jean Valjean.
-Both are ex-cons who hid their identities behind a facade of respectability (one is an honest politician, the other a thieving innkeeper), Valjean is religious, Thenardier is godless.
-Valjean is overprotective of his adopted daughter, Thenardier has lots of kids but he's cruel and neglectful of them.
+Mr. Thenardier and Jean Valjean are both ex-cons who hid their identities behind a facade of respectability (one is an honest politician, the other a thieving innkeeper).
+Valjean is religious, Thenardier is godless.